Mora-Ghosts/Inventory-Management-System-Backend/README.md

 # Inventory-Management-System-Backend
-A backend system offering APIs for managing products, categories, stock levels, and transactions, enabling efficient inventory tracking and stock monitoring
+This is the backend for an Inventory Management System that facilitates efficient inventory tracking and stock monitoring.
+It provides RESTful APIs to manage products, categories, stock levels, and transactions.